Most Trump supporters in Iowa caucuses say they knew they’d support him all along, AP VoteCast shows

 The suburbs are a relative weakness for Trump.
 That's a key challenge because AP VoteCast showed nearly half of voters in the 2020 general election said they lived in the suburbs.
 Only about 4 in 10 of Iowa Republicans in the suburbs support him.
 Trump still bests his closest rivals in the suburbs, but not as strongly as he does in other areas.
 About one-quarter of Iowa caucusgoers in the suburbs supported Haley and about 2 in 10 caucused for DeSantis.

 Nor does Trump have as much appeal with college graduates.
-About 2 in 10 of Trump’s Iowa backers hold a college degree, compared with roughly half of those who backed Haley and DeSantis.
+About 2 in 10 of Trump’s Iowa backers hold a college degree, compared with roughly half of those who backed DeSantis and slightly more than that for Haley.

 And there are Trump's legal troubles.